anukhatri41/CSCE482_Resol/Notebooks/Grant_Tugwell.md

 It was productive, and I was able to learn a little more about the hello world, as well as see my devnet on the Solana explorer.
 I was redoing the helloworld because I want to get a better understanding of the code and what it is doing.

+<h4>2/20/22</h4>

+Attempted to figure out how to deploy a program.

+Followed an online tutorial, and now have pricing data avaliable, however it is not exchange specific.

+Working towards getting exchange specific data, hopefully can have this done before class tomorrow.